linehanMatt/tmp-content/knowledge-base/6.old-kb/data-studio-array-joins.md

 In the Narrative Data Collaboration Platform, the NQL editor in the Data Studio UI allows users to input and run queries.
 A common task is joining datasets using unique identifiers.
 Here, we focus on using a list of unique identifiers to join tables/datasets with identifier relations.

 ## Using NQL for Joins: Main Concepts
-Identifier Relation: A Rosetta Stone attribute of array type that includes unique identifiers from a dataset (e.g., a mobile_id_unique_identifier).
+- Identifier Relation: A Rosetta Stone attribute of array type that includes unique identifiers from a dataset (e.g., a mobile_id_unique_identifier).
-Join Operation: In NQL, joins can be explicit using JOIN keyword.
+- Join Operation: In NQL, joins can be explicit using the JOIN keyword.
 ### Example of an NQL Join with Unique Identifiers
 Here is an example of using NQL to join a company-specific dataset with Rosetta Stone data using a list of unique identifiers: